LatticeQCD/SIMULATeQCD/docs/_sources/02_contributions/08_testing.md.txt

 # Testing the code

-This is perhaps the most important aspect of code creation for our ParallelGPUCode: *It is crucially important that you write a test for each new feature that you implement.* As indicated in the [Code Structure](03_organizeFiles.md#how-to-organize-new-files) wiki, new testing `main` programs should go in `src/testing`. *It is also crucially important that you run ALL tests after you have made major changes.* Please always do this, even if you are convinced that your changes could not have possibly broken anything, since
+This is perhaps the most important aspect of code creation for SIMULATeQCD: *It is crucially important that you write a test for each new feature that you implement.* As indicated in the [Code Structure](03_organizeFiles.md#how-to-organize-new-files) wiki, new testing `main` programs should go in `src/testing`. *It is also crucially important that you run ALL tests after you have made major changes.* Please always do this, even if you are convinced that your changes could not have possibly broken anything, since

 1. you might be wrong about that, and
 2. someone else might have been lazy and not run the tests after they made changes.